-Chris Kelsey grew up in central and western Oklahoma, the son of a jazz musician and a school librarian.
-Kelsey's played the saxophone longer than he can remember.
-He received his Bachelor's Degree in Music Education from the University of Central Oklahoma and moved to New York City, where he made something of a name for himself playing, composing, teaching, and writing about strange and obtuse forms of modern jazz.
+Chris Kelsey father was a jazz saxophonist and his mother a school librarian.
+He was raised in a succession of small towns in Texas and Oklahoma.
+His father endowed him with a love for jazz; his mother, a passion for reading.
+Kelsey began playing saxophone in elementary school and never laid it down.
+He received his Bachelor's Degree in Music Education from the University of Central Oklahoma, then moved to New York City, where he made something of a name for himself playing, composing, teaching, and ultimately writing about strange and obtuse forms of modern jazz.
 He's been published by a variety of publications, including Ms., Magazine, Jazziz, JazzTimes, and The All Music Guide.
 As a musician, he's recorded and produced upwards of twenty albums under his own name, for the C.I.M.P and Unseen Rain labels, and his own Saxofonis and Tzazz Krytyk imprints.
 Kelsey's CD, What I Say: The Electric Miles Project, won a 2013 Independent Music Award for Best Tribute Album.
 Kelsey currently lives in Dutchess County, NY, with his wife Lisa, son Jasper, and daughter Meret.
-Where the Hurt Is is his first novel.
+His first novel, Where the Hurt Is, was published in 2018 by Black Rose Writing.